-H1

-Our most recent housing land availability assessment is based on the 2016 SHLAA Update so this indicator is unchanged since our previous report.
-The 0-5 year supply figure here takes into account large schemes which are currently being delivered including the former Prysmian Cables site at Prescot.

-We intend to update our SHLAA and the housing land supply assessment during 2020-21.

-Total 0-5 years Homes capacity 8,758 4,409
+Housing land availability H1 Our most recent housing land availability assessment is based on the 2016 SHLAA Update so this indicator is unchanged since our previous Land available for nearly report.
+The 0-5 year supply figure here takes into account large 9,000 homes, of which half schemes which are currently being delivered including the former is available within five Prysmian Cables site at Prescot. years We intend to update our SHLAA and the housing land supply assessment during 2021-22.
+Total 0-5 years 8,758 4,409 Homes capacity Source: Knowsley Council Local Plan Team